Editorial Policies

 Ogarev-online is a peer-reviewed open access academic journal with multi-stage editorial selection and expert evaluation.

-The journal releases 4 issues per year.
-The journal is registered in the bibliographic database Ulrich’s Periodicals Directory and the scientific citation database Russian Citation Index.
+Ogarev-online releases 4 issues per year (quarterly).
+The journal is registered in the bibliographic database Ulrich’s Periodicals Directory and the scientific citation database Russian Index of Science Citation.

 Pedagogical Sciences